Death Valley National Park California, USA Travel Guide

 Purchase any forgotten essentials at general stores.

 Follow your pre-planned route.
-Drive carefully and be mindful of speed limits, especially on winding desert roads.
+Be careful on the roads and be mindful of speed limits, especially on winding desert roads.

 Be aware of limited cell service, rely on downloaded maps.